-Part III of the Steven Honest Trilogy
+Part I of the Steven Honest Trilogy

-Despite his doubts and setbacks Steven keeps searching for the meaning of his strange inheritance from mine captain Thomas Carpenter.
+Steven finds himself entangled in a web of mystery and illusion.
+Messages from the past cast long shadows over the present.
+Despite his doubts Steven keeps searching for the meaning of his strange inheritance from mine captain Thomas Carpenter.
 Treading in his father’s footsteps, he faces his most dangerous opponent in a remote location on Dartmoor, as he closes in on the ultimate words of truth.

+A man in a white coat appears.
+‘That’s you,’ he says, with a nod of his head.
+‘You’d better take a close look.
+You may not get another chance.’
 Only now does Steven realise that the maze is his brain.
 He recognises Mr Azraq.
 The letters of his name leap off his name badge.
 Or is it Naseer?
 Jonathan Naseer?
 More letters appear.
 They blur his vision and the colours keep changing too.
 Naseer’s coat is turning to red, then to purple, then to black, and suddenly the colours are blasted apart.
 The two halves of his brain have snapped and start tumbling, falling, faster and faster, catapulting downwards as two charred lumps, two glowing coals, disappearing into a dark space, into a universe as black as ink.

 Black as Ink draws the Steven Honest trilogy to a thrilling conclusion.
 Whilst maintaining the dynamics of a real page turner (you won’t want to put it down!), Ursem’s quirky style consistently heads into philosophical reflection and reveals itself ultimately as a truly touching ‘coming of age’ tale.
 A great read for teens to adults.

 I reread book 2 before starting ‘Black as Ink’ to refresh the story.
 I loved to see how the story progressed and how Steven matured.
 When can we expect your next book?